 The Open University

-The Open University is the largest university for part-time higher education in the UK.
+The Open University (OU) is the largest university for part time higher education in the UK.

 You can choose to study a single course or to work towards a certificate, diploma, BA/BSc degree, higher degree or professional qualification.

-There are around 200 courses offered at undergraduate level in a wide range of subject areas.
+There are around 200 qualifications offered in a wide range of subject areas.
 These include business, health and social care, information technology and computing, social sciences, humanities, science and technology.
 There are also short courses in IT, science and arts.

-You can do an introductory course: the Open University offers short pre-entry level courses, known as Openings.
+You can do an introductory course: the OU offers short pre-entry level courses, known as Openings.

 Depending on how many hours of learning you do, you may be eligible for a part time fee grant from the Students Awards Agency for Scotland (SAAS).